 The Friends of the Veterans Memorial Senior Center is a non-profit board of directors.
 The “Friends” raise funds, independently of Redwood City’s financial support, and work closely with the Manager of the Center to review, suggest or enhance programs serving the senior population of the community.
 The board meets monthly and several subcommittees meet more frequently to accomplish their tasks.

-If you are interested in being on our board, please contact Janet at (650) 780-7275 to receive an application.
+If you are interested in being on our board, please contact Clara at (650) 780-7275 to receive an application.

 Senior Affairs Commission